Legal Exit Strategies for Business Owners: A Guide for Business Owners

 Liquidation

 In cases where a business is struggling or failing to generate profits, liquidation becomes necessary.
 It involves selling off assets to settle debts and repay shareholders.
-Liquidation is typically considered after exploring more favorable exit strategies.
+Liquidation is typically considered after exploring more favorable business exit strategies in Saudi Arabia.

 Strengths: